Akash-moon/Breast_Prediction_Project/README.md

 The Breast Cancer Prediction project aims to improve the accuracy and efficiency of breast cancer detection, enabling early intervention and personalized treatment strategiesand by leveraging machine learning techniques.

+ ## Background :

+Breast cancer is the most common cancer among women in the world.
+It account for 25% of all cancer cases, and affected over 2.1 Million people in 2015.
+It starts when cells in the breast begin to grow out of control.
+These cells usually form a tumor that can often be seen on an X-ray or felt as a lump.

+Early diagnosis significantly increases the chances of surviver.
+The key challenges against it's detection is how to classify tumors into malignant(Cancer) or benign(not cancer).
+A tumor is considered malignant (Cancer) if the cells can grow into surrounding tissues or spread to distant areas of the body.
+A benign tumor does not invade nearby tissue or spread to other parts of the body the way cancer can.
+But benign tumors can be serious if they press on vital structures such as blood vessel or nerves.

+Machine Learning technique can dramatically improve the level of diagnosis in breast cancer.
+Research shows that experience physicians can detect cancer by 79% accuracy, while 91%(up to 97%) accuracy can be achieved using Machine Learning techniques.

 ## Conclusion :

 * **LogisticRegression =** 93.85